 I don’t know which voice type I am Don’t know if you’re an alto or soprano?
 Tenor or bass?
 Don’t worry - when you collect your music you can let them know that you don’t know.
 You are welcome to try a voice type and if it’s too high/low you can swap over to a different voice type.
 Or you can approach the Musical Director and ask for advice.

 Are the rehearsals formal?
-When rehearsal starts we start with a series of exercises to help warm up.
+When rehearsal starts we begin with a series of exercises to help warm up.
 These warm-up exercises and the rest of the choir rehearsal are informal and often a very good laugh!

 Is there an interval?
-Yes at approximately 8:30pm there is an interval of approx. 15 minutes where you can take a break, meet and chat to fellow choir members, and juice/biscuits are available to purchase.
+Yes at around 8:30pm there is an interval of approx. 15 minutes where you can take a break, meet and chat to fellow choir members, and juice/biscuits are available to purchase.

 Do I have to sit in the same seat each week?
 Once you’ve decided on your voice type you will need to sit in the area where your voice type, e.g. soprano, sits.
 However you are welcome to move around within that section e.g. you may find it easier towards the front of the seating or in the middle etc. It can be a good way to meet different people each week too.